Community in Sandpoint, Idaho

-The central facility of the East Bonner County Library District is right here in Sandpoint, located at 1407 Cedar Street.
-The two-story library is the largest in the area.
-The district also includes the Clark Fork Library, at 601 Main Street, and the Bookmobile, which stops at seven locations over the course of each week.
-Search the East Bonner County Library District's online catalog here.
+Sandpoint is blessed with an excellent library that has one of the highest per-capita circulation rates in the state, the East Bonner County Library.
+The main branch is right here in Sandpoint, located at 1407 Cedar Street, with a satellite branch in Clark Fork at 601 Main Street, and the Bookmobile, which stops at seven locations over the course of each week.

 Renovated, expanded and improved in the past few years, the West Bonner Library District is the only other public library in Bonner County.
 It is located in downtown Priest River at 219 Main Street, and can be reached at 208-448-2207.